-“Inadequate sleep can lead to problems with learning, behavior, mood, and overall health,” says Sujay Kansagra, MD, director of Duke's Pediatric Neurology Sleep Medicine program.
+“Inadequate sleep can lead to problems with learning, behavior, mood, and overall health,” says Sujay Kansagra, MD, a pediatric neurologist and an expert in sleep disorders in children.
 “Poor sleep can worsen just about any health condition.”
 In kids, poor sleep can cause irritability, behavioral problems, attention problems, and hyperactivity that can mimic attention deficit/hyperactivity disorder.
 A child’s sleeplessness can lead to loss of sleep for parents and may even affect the family dynamic.

 We spend one-third of our lives sleeping to help us be alert and active during the other two-thirds.
 People who sleep less may be suffering a range of issues, and that’s especially true in children.

 Maintain Consistent Bedtime Routines

 When adults have trouble sleeping, we typically think stress is the culprit.
 But in children, the most common sleep problems are actually related to behavior.
 “Children often test their limits by making multiple requests at nighttime,” Dr. Kansagra says.
 Nearly every parent is familiar with the expert stalling tactics employed by children.
 “Please?
 Just one more story?” may be tempting.
 Your kid loves reading, and that’s a good thing, right?
 Not so fast.
 “This is a behavioral problem, and it requires parents setting firm limits,” Dr. Kansagra says.
 Having consistent bedtime routines is important at any age.